cockpit-project/cockpit/HACKING.md

 authenticating.
 Make sure to use the full hostname that you set above, the one that includes the domain name.

+If you want to use Cockpit to connect to a second server.
+Make sure that second server is joined to a domain, and that you can ssh into it using GSSAPI authentication with the domain user:

+    $ ssh -o PreferredAuthentications=gssapi-with-mic admin@my-server2.domain.com

 If you thought that was nasty and tiresome, it's because it is at present :S